If you have a large balance in your checking account, congratulations!

 Checking accounts are called that because they were designed for spending, not saving.
 If you try to use your checking account as a savings account, you’re defeating its purpose.

-Instead, think of your checking account as a temporary holding place for your money while it’s on its way elsewhere.
+Instead, consider your checking account a temporary storage place for your money while it travels elsewhere.

-And since your checking account is your spending account, all of the money in there should be earmarked for certain purposes in your budget.
+Since your checking account is your spending account, all of the money in it should be earmarked for certain purposes in your budget.

 You can lose money through billing errors